-RAM (Random Access Memory) is the part of computer hardware, which is often the cause of many system problems.
-If you are facing any Blue screen of death (BSOD) Error, Computer frequently hangs, often reboots during RAM intensive use (in games, 3D applications, video and graphics editors) All these problems could be symptoms of hardware problems.
+RAM (Random Access Memory) is part of computer hardware, which is often the cause of many system problems.
+If you are facing any Blue screen of death (BSOD) Error, Computer frequently hangs, often reboots during RAM intensive use (in games, 3D applications, video, and graphics editors) All these problems could be symptoms of hardware problems.
 A defective memory stick could cause all sorts of problems for your computer.
 Windows 10 includes its own Windows Memory Diagnostic tool to check if your computer has memory problems.
 Here this post we go through the steps to use the Windows Memory Diagnostic tool to find out if you have a faulty memory stick.

 Windows Memory Diagnostic tool